rian300500/royal/README.md

 ### Generating Configuration

+Generate the configuration file with:

     $ bin/rails g royal:install

 This will place a configuration file at `config/initializers/royal.rb` in your Rails application directory.

 ### Generating Migrations

+Generate the migration file with:

     $ bin/rails g royal:migration

+And then run the migration:

     $ bin/rails db:migrate

 ## Usage

+To add a points balance to any of your ActiveRecord models, include the `Royal::Points` module.
+For the purposes of the examples below, we'll be using a hypothetical `User` model:

 ```ruby
 class User < ApplicationRecord